Test of Relevant Expertise (TRE) pathways route

 - Make a payment of £1,035.
 On receipt of your payment you will be sent a candidate number.
 Please note that it can take up to 5 working days for your candidate number to be released.

 - Upload your five reflective essays for examination using your unique candidate number.

-Application and Sponsor Forms will be available from Friday 10 June 2016.
-To receive a notification message when the forms are available, please register your interest here.
+Sponsor forms are available for download now and the application form will be made available when the submission window opens.
+To receive a notification message when the Application Form is available, please register your interest here.

 What should I prepare before submitting my application?

 - Write up your reflective essay answers to the five questions.
 The essay questions you must answer can be found here.

 - Send your sponsors your application, including your reflective essays, and ask them to complete and return to you along with their completed sponsor form.